-Permissions and Roles for the effective establishment and implementation of the Common Data Environment (CDE) on Baltic Rail projects shall be clearly defined and embedded into contracts, either through a specific schedule of services or more general obligations.
+Permissions and Roles for the effective establishment and implementation of the Common Data Environment (CDE) on Rail Baltica projects shall be clearly defined and embedded into contracts, either through a specific schedule of services or more general obligations.
 These should be encompassed with other Information management activities over and above that of the CDE such as Project Information Management and Collaborative working, information exchange and project team management.

-The diagram below shows the various stages of the PIM CDE to give context to what stages the permissions and roles relate to.
+The diagram below shows the various stages of the PIM CDEs to give context to what stages the permissions and roles relate to.

-Figure 80: CDE workflow, permissions / roles
+Figure 84: CDE simplified workflow, permissions / roles

-The activities shall be allocated to ensure that the Common Data Environment is effectively managed on a Baltic Rail project.
+The activities shall be allocated to ensure that the Common Data Environments are effectively managed on a Rail Baltica project.
 These shall be incorporated into an existing appointment such as lead-designer or main contractor.
 It is expected that the roles will shift from design team to contractor prior to start on site.
 Only in exceptional circumstances should these roles form a separate stand-alone appointment.